 Portugal travel books

-If you like the security of travelling with a guidebook, order one of these from Amazon:
+If you like the security of travelling with a guidebook, order one of these:

 As for Portuguese phrasebooks, the Lonely Planet Portuguese Phrasebook & Dictionary has sections on eating and drinking as well as all the functional language you’ll need and help with pronunciation.